Want to start a company in Hong Kong? See how Statrys can help

 Approval depends on business model, nationality, and risk profile

-❌ Visitor visa does not permit running the business
+❌ Visitor visa does not permit running a business

 Additional considerations • Government incubators and R&D grants via Callaghan Innovation and NZTE